 Types of UK Priority and Immigration Super Premium Visa Services

-Apparently, depending on the type of application the cost of priority service may range from £220–£956 to fast track processing time.
+Apparently, depending on the type of application the cost of priority service may range from £220-£956 to fast track processing time.
 However, in any case, the fee is not refundable after biometrics.
-The cost and benefit of different types of UK priority (aka premium or express) visa services are as under:
+The cost and benefit of following types of UK priority (aka premium or express) visa services are as under:

-UK Priority Visa Service for Non-Settlement Applications
+- UK Priority Non-Settlement Visa Service

 The UK priority non-settlement service fees is £220 to fast track timelines of visitor, Tier 2 General, Tier 4 student and Tier 5 visa applications.
 Accordingly, an applicant can fast track processing time of a non-settlement application within 5 working days.
 Please note, the normal (non-priority) service standard of UKVI is to process 90% of non-settlement applications within 3 weeks or 15 working days.
 And 98% and 100% of applications within 6 and 12 weeks after biometrics, respectively.